Subscribe to the Timescale Newsletter

 A time series analysis graph with the bitcoin price in USD

-Here are some other examples of time-series data that can be used for time-series analysis:
+Here are some other examples of time-series data for time-series analysis:

-As you can see, time-series data is part of many of your daily interactions, whether you're driving your car through a digital toll or receiving smartphone notifications about the weather forecast or that you should walk more.
+As you can see, time-series data is part of many of your daily interactions, whether you're driving your car through a digital toll, receiving smartphone notifications about the weather forecast, or suggesting you should walk more.
 If you're working with observability, monitoring different systems to track their performance and ensure they run smoothly, you're also working with time-series data.
 And if you have a website where you track customer or user interactions (event data), guess what?
 You're also a time-series analysis use case.

 To illustrate this in more detail, let’s look at the example of health apps—we'll refer back to this example throughout this blog post.